zuozhenggh/learning-library/data-management-library/security/data-safe/provision-register-autonomous-database/provision-register-autonomous-database.md

 To complete this lab, you need to have the following:

 - An Oracle Cloud account
-- Access to a compartment in Oracle Cloud Infrastructure Identity and Access Management (IAM) where you can create an Autonomous Database
+- Access to a compartment in Oracle Cloud Infrastructure where you can create your Autonomous Database

 ### Assumptions

 - You are signed in to the Oracle Cloud Infrastructure Console.
+If not, please refer to the **Prerequisites** for this workshop.